DragonJoker/Ashes/README.md

 Ashes
 =====
-Ashes is a drop-in replacement to Vulkan.
+Ashes is a drop-in replacement or ICD to Vulkan.
 It allows to write Vulkan code, and to select the rendering API that will be used.

-It is still a WIP, the library is far from complete!!
+It also comes with ashespp, a C++ wrapper for Vulkan.

 To build it, you can use CMake.

 ## Renderers available

 - Vulkan: Ashes is a passthrough, when using Vulkan rendering API, and it has no additional cost if dynamic loader is used.
-- OpenGL 3.X
-- OpenGL 4.X
+- OpenGL: From OpenGL 3.3 to OpenGL 4.6 (Core profile), it can be used directly as an ICD.
-- Direct3D 11.
+- Direct3D 11: From feature level 11.0.

+## Supported platforms

+- Vulkan Renderer: Windows, Linux, MacOS.
+- OpenGL Renderer: Windows, Linux.
+- Direct3D11 Renderer: Windows.
+- XBox Renderer: XBox.

 ## How to use it

-Two workflows are possible:
+Three workflows are possible:

+### ICD mode

+Just set the environment variable VK_ICD_FILENAMES to one of the jsons in Ashes' install dir, and you're done.

-### Automatic mode
+### Drop-in replacement mode

 You load Ashes' shared library instead of Vulkan's, and you're done.
 The API selection will be done on first call of `vkGetInstanceProcAddr` (for dynamic loader), or on first Vulkan API call (for static loader).

-With this mode, the only change you have to make is the dynamic library's name (ashes.so.1/ashes-1.dll instead of libvulkan.so.1/vulkan-1.dll).

 ### Manual mode